opendungeon

 Content boundary

-Generated content should become structured world config, asset metadata, quests, dialogue branches, monster variants, or event text.
+Generated content should become world notes, quests, dialogue branches, monster variants, sprites, or event text.
 It should not become arbitrary code running inside the game.

 Validation